oconnor663/duct.py/README.md

 <strong><tt>stdout</tt></strong>

-Similar to `stdin`, a file to use in place of the default standard output.
+A file to use in place of the default standard output.
 It can be a string/bytes/pathlib filepath to open, an already open file or descriptor, or `DEVNULL`.
 Also accepts `STDERR` to join with the stderr pipe.
 (Setting `stdout=STDOUT` is a no-op.
 Setting `stdout=STDERR` and `stderr=STDOUT` at the same time swaps them.)
-Also accepts `STRING` and `BYTES`, which cause output to be captured and stored as the `stdout` field of the `Result` object returned by `run`.
-`STRING` and `BYTES` only work at the run level.
+Also accepts `STRING` and `BYTES`, which cause output to be captured and stored as the `stdout` field of the `Result` object returned by `run`. `STRING` and `BYTES` only work at the run level.

 <strong><tt>stderr</tt></strong>